md-faizanahmad/EssentialCalc/README.md

 <hr />

-<h2>📌 Final Note</h2>
+<h2>📌 Interviewer Note</h2>
 <p>
-  EssentialCalc is a practical example of building a
+  EssentialCalc is not a demo project.
+  It represents hands-on experience with
-  <strong>production-grade frontend application</strong>
+  <strong>SEO-driven frontend architecture</strong>,
-  that balances performance, SEO, and real user needs — exactly the kind of experience required in modern frontend roles.
+  <strong>performance optimization</strong>,
+  and <strong>real production constraints</strong>
+  using modern React and Next.js practices.
 </p>